Siixes/siixes.github.io/docs/_posts/2020-08-24-atomic-vs-composite-detections.markdown

 Cool, so we have a bunch of detections looking for attackers getting into our network (IDS/AV/phishing/etc), but if they somehow get past all of that, it may be reasonable to assume they will perform some sort of reconnaissance (obligatory shout-out to [Mitre ATT&CK Framework](https://attack.mitre.org/) ).
 What would that recon look like?
 Well, maybe some of the commands could be:

 >
-> whoami
+> * whoami
-> id
+> * id
-> ipconfig / ifconfig
+> * ipconfig / ifconfig
-> netstat
+> * netstat
-> ping
+> * ping
-> net user
+> * net user
-> tasklist
+> * tasklist
-> systeminfo
+> * systeminfo
+> * cmdkey /list
 > etc.
 >

 Cool, here's the problem.
 If you just create alerts for the execution of those commands, you and your analysts will wish for the sweet consequence of committing seppuku multiple times a day.
 It will be healthy for no one.
 However, if you were to take the culmination of all of these events, the chance that your EDR product would see a single user running 3+ of these commands in a short timeframe is *(probably)* exceptionally low.
-This could be a fantastic method of catching those squirrelly actors that seem to find an imaginative way to get into your network.
-(Quick anecdote, a long time ago in a former life I was looking at some data where a threat actor was able to hack supply chain to get access to a target's network.
-Honestly, good luck catching initial access via supply chain, but once the actor got on the network, they ran a handful of recon commands to see where the landed, and it was exactly an analytic like this that initially caught them.)
+This could be a fantastic method of catching those squirrelly actors that seem to find an imaginative way to get into your network. *(Quick anecdote, a long time ago in a former life I was looking at some data where a threat actor was able to hack supply chain to get access to a target's network.
+Honestly, good luck catching initial access via supply chain, but once the actor got on the network, they ran a handful of recon commands to see where the landed, and it was exactly an analytic like this that initially caught them.)*

 ### Caveats